klauern/openai-orgs/README.md

 ## Contributing

-Contributions to `oaiprom` are welcome!
+Contributions to `openai-orgs` are welcome!
 Please submit issues and pull requests on the GitHub repository.

 ## License